Small modular reactors stand a chance of being built by decade's end under new government funding programs. Image: Unsplash/Matthew Henry

 “This is the government of Canada ensuring that we have every tool possible in our toolbox to reach net-zero carbon emissions by 2050 and address the existential crisis of climate change,” Seamus O’Regan, Canada’s Minister of Natural Resources, said in a live-streamed launch event.

-The global market for SMRs is expected to be worth up to $300 billion a year by 2040, he said.
+The global market for small modular reactors is expected to be worth up to $300 billion a year by 2040, he said.
 “We're laying the foundations to make sure that, when that time comes, Canada is ready to lead,” he commented.

 U.S., U.K. back small modular reactors